brunotran238/pere_deal_finder/README.md

 Contains the property dataset with columns for property details that will be analyzed and scored.

 ### 2. criteria_pere.md
-Defines the evaluation framework and criteria used to assess each property.
+Markdown document describing how to evaluate deals (qualitative guidance).

 ### 3. scoring_template_pere.json
-Contains the specific scoring logic and weights applied to different property attributes.
+JSON with scoring weights and attribute importance (quantitative logic).

 ## Setup Instructions

 ### 1. Set API Keys
-Before running, you need to set your API keys in the environment or directly in the code:
+Before running, you need to set your API keys in the environment or directly in the `main.py`:

 ```python
 os.environ["OPENAI_API_KEY"] = "your-openai-api-key-here"